reconstructing a journey

 chest x-ray

-The medical checkups continued, and a few things happened on October 27th.
-I had a chest radiology exam, which showed that no pulmonary lesions were present or suspected.
+I had a short break of a few days, and the medical checkups resumed on October 27th, when a few things happened.
+The first of these things was a chest radiology exam, which showed that no pulmonary lesions were present or suspected.
 Another piece of the puzzle falling into place.

 ultrasound liver, gallbladder, bile duct